 You must have a Procfile.

-Your application must be Heroku compatible, meaning you should be able to set your main app’s configuration via environment variables.
+Your application should be Heroku compatible, meaning you should be able to set your main app's configuration via environment variables.

 See LICENSE (MIT)